Nadia-Isabel-Sobrepena/kitten-restaurant/README.md

 ## Notes

-This is just a side project / design exercise.
+This is just a fun, silly side project / design exercise.
 The cat pictures are sourced from Pinterest.
 The descriptions are written in the style of a restaurant that has never once acknowledged that its staff and are, in fact, cats.

 ---